martin-ottens/proto2testbed/README.md

 ## 3. Requirements and Installation
 Proto²Testbed currently has the following requirements:
-- **OS**: Debian 12 "Bookworm", other Debian-based OSes are possible as long as the dependencies are satisfied.
+- **OS**: Debian 12 "Bookworm" or 13 "Trixie", other Debian-based OSes are possible as long as the dependencies are satisfied.
 Since Proto²Testbed currently has no GUI, a headless installation is sufficient.
 Users can interact with the framework by using SSH.
 - **CPU**: Use any x86 CPU.
 Do not under provision.
 An Instance should use 2 Threads, so the maximum Number of Instances started in parallel should not exceed *#Threads / 2*.
 Remember, that parallel testbed executions are possible.
 - **Memory**: Plan around 1GB per Instance, depends on tested protocols and applications.